V. Selvam

-Selvam Veerasingam (born 8 November 1969), known as V. Selvam, is a Malaysian former professional tennis player.
+Selvam Veerasingam (born 11 August 1969), known as V. Selvam, is a Malaysian former professional tennis player.
 He now coaches and runs the DUTA International Tennis Academy in Kuala Lumpur.

-Debuting in 1988, Selvan had a record 14-year Davis Cup career for Malaysia.
+Debuting in 1988, Selvam had a record 14-year Davis Cup career for Malaysia.
 He featured in a total of 35 ties, for 24 singles and 13 doubles wins.
 In addition to the Davis Cup he also represented his country in multiple editions of the Southeast Asian Games and won three bronze medals, two of which came in singles.

-Selvam, who was trained by Nick Bollettieri, holds the highest ATP singles ranking for a Malaysian player, reaching 424 in the world in 1994.
+Selvam, who was trained by Nick Bollettieri, holds the highest ATP singles ranking for a Malaysian player, reaching 291 in the world in 1994.
 He made an ATP Tour main draw appearance at the 1995 Kuala Lumpur Open, where he lost his first round match in three sets to Paul Wekesa.

+Early life and background

+Selvam Veerasingam was born and raised in Port Dickson, Negeri Sembilan, Malaysia.
+He began playing tennis at a young age and displayed exceptional talent and dedication to the sport.
+As a junior player, Veerasingam competed in numerous national and international tournaments, achieving notable results and garnering attention for his skills on the court.